 I began my path at New Discovery in the fall of 2000 working with three-year-olds.
 With a background in and a love for the arts, I began exploring techniques to enhance the creativity in my students.
 Eventually, I began teaching art to the other classes as well.

-Audrey Bacon has 31 years of experience working with children working as a nanny and pre-school teacher.
-Back in 2006 Susan Gorman asked Audrey if she was interested in applying as a teacher at New Discovery and she took the offer and realized this is what she was meant to do.
-Audrey enjoys helping kids grow as people as they discover the world around them.
-She helps them manage their emotions and think through the challenges they encounter.
+I have 32 years of experience working with children working as a nanny and pre-school teacher.
+Back in 2006 Susan Gorman asked if I was interested in applying as a teacher at New Discovery and I took the offer and realized this is what I was meant to do.
+I enjoy helping kids grow as people as they discover the world around them.
+I like to help them manage their emotions and think through the challenges they encounter.

-Audrey’s favorite activities include: running, gardening and animals.
-She lives with her husband in Seward Park.
+My favorite activities include running, gardening and animals.
+I live with my husband in Seward Park.

-Since 2007, Marissa has been bringing the flavor of her rich travel experiences to World Dance.
-Having twice spent a month studying traditional dance in Guinea West Africa and 20 years in Seattle classes, this is by far her area of specialization.
-An avid traveler, Marissa has also journeyed to Greece, Turkey, Ireland, Bali Indonesia, Mexico, Costa Rica, Italy, Netherlands, Spain, Puerto Rico, Cuba and Hawaii — often studying dance where she ventures.
+Marissa has been teaching dance and movement for young children since 2007.
+Marissa passionately believes in giving children a greater awareness of their global community through sharing dances from around the world.
+An avid traveler, Marissa brings the flavor of her rich travel experiences to World Dance.
+She has a special love of Guinean Dance having twice spent a month studying traditional dance in Guinea West Africa and 20 years in Seattle classes.
+In more recent years, Marissa’s passion has been for Polynesian Dance.
 Marissa is a student of cultural dances and is deeply grateful to her many teachers.
-She highly encourages all her students to learn more about these dances from experts, especially ones from the dance’s heritage.
-See Honoring Cultures.
+She highly encourages all her students to learn more about these dances from experts, especially ones from the dance’s culture.

 It’s hard for me to remember a time when I wasn’t teaching or working with children.

 I grew up in Cincinnati, OH where I played teacher in my backyard treehouse.
-I earned a BA in Communications at the University of Wisconsin and then went on to earn a Masters of Art in Teaching from the University of Puget Sound.
+I earned a BA in Communications at the University of Wisconsin and then went on to earn a master’s degree in teaching from the University of Puget Sound.
 After graduation I taught both first and second grade in the Mukilteo School District.
-After the birth of my first child I became a full-time mom and became an active parent in the North Seattle Co-op Preschool Program.
-Once my two boys where in elementary school I became a substitute teacher with the Seattle School District.
+After the birth of my first child, I became a full-time mom and became an active parent in the North Seattle Co-op Preschool Program.
+Once my two boys were in elementary school I became a substitute teacher with the Seattle School District.
 After three of working with the Seattle School District I joined the NDS community.

 For as long as I can remember, I’ve been drawn to nurturing the lives of young children.
 My path to “preschool teacher” has been winding, beginning early on with babysitting, and progressing to longer term nannying positions as I grew into adulthood.
 Along the way, have been many days spent volunteering in elementary classrooms, as well as teaching in a private elementary school.
 Wedged in through the years is also a BA in Psychology earned from the University of Washington, and my later entry into motherhood.
 I became a NE Seattle Co-Op Preschool Parent & Class Chair, and also a PEP’s Group facilitator.
 I’ve enjoyed logging lots of time soaking up information from local & national experts, authors, & educators on child development on the way.